Fire Safety | Honor Code | Meal and Cougar Cash Cards | Pets | Parking | Special Requests

 Please review the Honor Code before your stay with us.

-The Signature Card, available only to participants of adult conferences, acts as a debit account and is accepted at nearly all dining and retail locations around campus.
-An initial $25 deposit is required and additional deposits or balance inquiries can be made at most registers and vending machines on campus.
-Signature Cards are only valid during the duration of the camp and any remaining balances will be forfeited.
+The Cougar Cash Card, available only to participants of adult conferences, acts as a debit account and is accepted at nearly all dining and retail locations around campus.
+Check with your conference to verify the initial amount required to purchase a Cougar Cash Card.
+Cougar Cash is only valid during the duration of the camp and any remaining balances will be forfeited.
+The replacement fee for a Cougar Cash Card is $2.00.

 Pets and animals of any kind (including fish) are not allowed in the residence halls.
 The only exception is special assistance animals for residents with disabilities.
 Please email our office at firstname.lastname@example.org if you need to make accommodations to bring an animal.

-You may contact us with request or a concern about any of the following:
+For Education Week and/or Women’s Conference, you may contact us with a request about any of the following:

 - Room assignment